 Stop by Christ the King Lutheran Church on 623 S. Thornton Ave. in Dalton on Sunday, April 24 for Ecumenical Earth Day.
 From 12:30 pm to 3:30 pm enjoy a free afternoon of fun, food, animals, exhibits, entertainment and more to remind us of our role as stewards of the earth.
 This year, the 20th anniversary of the event, there will also be a pet blessing led by United Methodist Rev. Steve Brotherton.

-Next week, on Friday April 29, the DSC fraternity will be hosing a park cleanup at Lakeshore park at 70 Cresent St. in Dalton.
+Next week, on Friday, April 29, the DSC fraternity will be hosting a park cleanup at Lakeshore Park at 70 Cresent St. in Dalton.
 Volunteers are welcome to participate from 1:00 pm to 3:00 pm and join the students in removing litter from the park and the surrounding area.

 Paying bills online and enrolling in electronics statements can reduce the amount of paper you get in the mail.
 And, not having to put a stamp on a bill payment can save a little money too.
 Going to work or the store on a bicycle instead of a car will save fuel and reduce the amount of pollution you make.
 Did you know that a 10-minute shower can consume up to 50 gallons of water, and a bath can take up to 70 gallons?
 Skip the long shower or bath for a day and help conserve water.